VladaAlek/Django_17_06_24_really_good/README.md

  - initial stage [ERD Bibliography](./static/images/ERD_Book.png)
  - final stage [ERD Bibliography](static/images/ERD_Bibliography_2.png)

-The better usage of this model acchieved by introducing slug field in the forms.py.
+The better usage of this model was achieved by introducing a slug field in the forms.py.

 #### Review Model